People

 Alexis Wright

 I’ve been in the thrall of Alexis’ books for years.
-I had the privilege of meeting her through my work with Black Arm Band, and since, she’s generously agreed to lend her words to a couple of projects.
+I had the privilege of meeting her through my work with Black Arm Band, and since, she’s generously agreed to lend her visionary words to a couple of projects.
 Her wisdom is central to Breathing Space: her texts inspired and gave shape to the entire work.

 Erkki Veltheim